Hair loss and the Menopause. Scalp Confidential’s Kelli Morrell explain the treatment options.

 There is conflicting evidence for the use of Finasteride and similar drugs in Menopausal women for hair loss.
 If these drugs are considered they would need careful monitoring by a Dermatologist.

 But this doesn’t mean there aren’t things that can help.
 Over the years a lot of research has gone into the underlying causes and the search for beneficial treatments.
 So thankfully women have more options now.
-Wi9th all of them, understanding your lifestyle along with the hormonal changes is key to an effective treatment plan.
+With all of them, understanding your lifestyle along with the hormonal changes is key to an effective treatment plan.

 Below is a brief overview of tests and treatments available.

-The Newer Options – Overview
+The Newer Options – at a glance

 – Tricotest, a new DNA genetic testing for hair loss